Vaughan Cox: Return to India

 Returning to India in 1902, he spent five years in command of his regiment, the 69th Punjabis, as a temporary lieutenant-colonel.
 He was promoted substantive lieutenant-colonel in 1904 and brevet colonel in 1907.
 He was promoted substantive colonel and became Assistant Quartermaster-General for Mobilisation later in 1907.
 Nine months later he was appointed Deputy Quartermaster-General for India, in which post he served for three years.

 In 1911 he was appointed military member of the Coronation Durbar Committee with the temporary rank of brigadier-general, for which he was appointed Companion of the Order of the Star of India (CSI) later that year.
+In January 1912 he succeeded Brigadier-General Charles Melliss as a brigadier-general, general staff (BGGS).

 Commander at Rawalpindi

 Cox's next post was as commander of the 4th Infantry Brigade at Rawalpindi.
 He was appointed Companion of the Order of the Bath (CB) in the 1912 Birthday Honours.
 He then took command of the 2nd (Nowshera) Infantry Brigade.

 When the First World War broke out, he was given command of the 29th Indian Brigade in Egypt, Arabia and Gallipoli, where he was wounded.
 He was appointed Knight Commander of the Order of St Michael and St George (KCMG) in October 1915 for distinguished services in the field.
 In 1916, he was appointed Colonel of his old regiment, the 69th Punjabis.

 Service in Egypt and retirement

 He then commanded the 4th Australian Division in Egypt and in France from 1916 to 1917, when he became Military Secretary to the India Office, where he remained until his retirement in January 1921.
 He was promoted lieutenant-general in January 1917 for distinguished service in the field.
 In 1919 he was appointed to the Esher Committee to look into Indian Army administration and organisation.
-He was promoted general in 1920, and appointed Knight Grand Cross of the Order of the Bath (GCB) in the 1921 Birthday Honours following his retirement.
+He was promoted full general in 1920, and appointed Knight Grand Cross of the Order of the Bath (GCB) in the 1921 Birthday Honours following his retirement.

+He died in October 1923, at the age of 63.